corda/corda/docs/source/design/targetversion/design.md

 ## Overview

 We want to give CorDapps the ability to specify which versions of the platform they support.
 This will make it easier for CorDapp developers to support multiple platform versions, and enable CorDapp developers to ["tweak behaviour and [...] opt in to changes that might be breaking (e.g. sandboxing)"](https://cordaledger.slack.com/archives/C3J04VC3V/p1534170356000500).
+Corda developers gain the ability to introduce changes to the implementation of the API that would otherwise break existing CorDapps.

 This document proposes that CorDapps will have metadata associated with them specifying a minimum mlatform version and a target platform Version.
 The minimum platform version of a CorDapp would indicate that a Corda Node would have to be running at least this version of the Corda platform in order to be able to run this CorDapp.
 The target platform version of a CorDapp would indicate that it was tested for this version of the Corda Platform.
+In addition to this, a minimum target version will be introduced on the level of the network.

 ## Background